Sake to Koi ni wa Yotte Shikarubeki

 (酒と恋には酔って然るべき, Sake to Koi ni wa Yotte Shikarubeki) is a Japanese manga series written and illustrated by Haruko with original story cooperation by Mayumi Eguchi.
 It began serialization in Akita Shoten's josei manga magazine Elegance Eve in November 2017.

+Premise

+Matsuko Fujii is a 32 year-old sake-loving office worker who has been single for three years, and is enjoying it, but still has desires for romance.
+One day, the sight of a younger coworker named Kazutomo Imaizumi catches Matsuko's eye.
+Later on a sake-infused outing with Imaizumi, she finds him cute when drunk, and she wants to pursue a relationship with him.